MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-object-fundamentals.md

 - [Uplink port profile](network-port-profile.md#define-uplink-port-profiles)

-  Defines the load balancing algorithm for an adapter, and specify how to team multiple network adapters on a host that use the same uplink port profile.
+  Defines the load balancing algorithm for an adapter, and specifies how to team multiple network adapters on a host that use the same uplink port profile.

 - [Virtual network adapter port profile](network-port-profile.md#create-a-virtual-network-adapter-port-profile)